bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-23-re-white-and-blue.md

 Boyega’s control and quietude allow breathing space to a production that makes impeccable use of sound, music and physical detail – be it the happily overstuffed living rooms and dinner tables of Leroy’s extended family, the strip-lit grimness of the hospital room in which he almost fails to recognise his bruised and battered father, or the squeak of trainers on gymnasium floor as he systematically outruns the rest of his training cohort.

 In a scene that feels like the emotional centre of the whole film, McQueen lets music do the talking, Al Green’s extraordinary interpretation of the Bee Gees’ ‘How Can You Mend a Broken Heart?’ playing as Kenneth drops his son off to begin his officer training. _Red, White and Blue_ offers no easy answers with regard to the mending of hearts, relationships or broken social structures.
 And it opts not to remind us that, before the close of his career, the real Leroy Logan covered himself in establishment glory.
-Instead, it sits stoically with awkwardness – that of belonging and not belonging; of achieving and compromising; of being unjustly hated and imperfectly loved.
+Instead, it sits stoically with awkwardness – that of belonging and not belonging; of achieving and compromising; of being unjustly hated and imperfectly loved.<br>

-Hannah McGill, _Sight & Sound_, Winter 2020-2021
+**Hannah McGill, _Sight & Sound_, Winter 2020-2021**<br>

 In the space between photo opportunities and equal opportunities stands PC Leroy Logan.
 Tall and proud, shoulders back, eyes front, he outwardly betrays nothing of the inner turmoil and external contradictions he faces: a genuine aspiration in search of the good faith, an individual within an institution, the embodiment of both promise and betrayal.